gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## intercalate

-Places an element in between members of a `ReadonlyNonEmptyArray`, then folds the results using the provided `Semigroup`.
+Places an element in between members of a `NonEmptyReadonlyArray`, then folds the results using the provided `Semigroup`.

 **Signature**